nikivanstein/GSAreport/README.md

 - x_sobol.csv, y_sobol.csv
 - x_morris.csv, y_morris.csv
 - x_lhs.csv, y_lhs.csv

+Sample csv files can be found in the `/data/` directory of this repository.
+Sample files can also be generated with the `--demo` parameter.

 When you have your own design of experiments you can store these in x and y.csv (space delimited).
 The Sobol, Morris and LHS (Latin Hypercube Sampling) files can be used when you have samples and results from a specific sampling technique which can be used for different Sensitivity analysis algorithms.
 The GSA report application can generate the `x_` version of these files (the input).
 Using the input files you can then evaluate the data points and store the target values `y` in the csv file with the same name convention.
 If you only provide an x.csv and y.csv file, a machine learning algorithm will be used to interpolate the remaining samples to generate the appropriate design of experiments required for the sensitivity analysis.